-Did you know that there are more than 10,000 known species of mushroom in existence—and probably many more we don't yet know about?
+Did you know that there are more than 10,000 known species of mushrooms in existence—and probably many more we don't yet know about?

 Only a handful of mushroom species are available in most grocery stores and farmer’s markets, while others can be found in some health food stores and online.
 While types like portobello, cremini, and button mushrooms are widely eaten in many countries, there are many types of "functional mushrooms" (also called "medicinal mushrooms") that go largely unnoticed.